irenecharlotte/CEE-assignment/README.md

    - Log in to PostgreSQL.
    - Create a new database: `CREATE DATABASE recs_data;`.

-3. **Tables Creation**: Execute the SQL script provided (`create_tables.sql`) to create the necessary tables and populate lookup tables with initial data.
+3. **Tables Creation**: Execute the SQL script provided (`table_name.sql`) to create the necessary tables and populate lookup tables with initial data.

 ## Database Schema